-- 1.1 The ability to deliver the outcomes set out in the Strategic Plan is dependent on the resources available in the MTFS. - The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and 1.2 Capital Programme and General Reserves. - 1.3 The timetable for consideration of the various elements of the MTFS is detailed in the table below:
+- 1.1 The ability to deliver the outcomes set out in the Strategic Plan is dependent on the resources available in the MTFS. - 1.2 The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and Capital Programme, Earmarked Reserves and General Reserves.

-Da te Meeting Topics 06/07/2021 Cabinet Budget timetable, Budget principles, MTFS update, Budget consultation and budget assumptions for 2022/23 16/09/2021 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy Budget Consultation 05/10/2021 Cabinet (withdrawn) An update on the Draft Medium Term Financial Strategy (Oct to Nov) To review the Draft Medium Term Financial Strategy 07/12/2021 Cabinet Set the Council Taxbase for 2022/23 20/01/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 03/02/2022 Audit and Member Standards Committee To review the Treasury Management Strategy Statement 08/02/2022 Cabinet To recommend the Medium Term Financial Strategy and Council tax increase to Council 22/02/2022 Council Approve the Medium Term Financial Strategy and set the Council tax
+Da te Meeting Topics 06/07/2021 Cabinet Budget timetable, Budget principles, MTFS update, Budget consultation and budget assumptions for 2022/23 16/09/2021 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy Budget Consultation 05/10/2021 Cabinet (withdrawn) An update on the Draft Medium Term Financial Strategy (Oct to Nov) 18/11/2021 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 07/12/2021 Cabinet Set the Council Taxbase for 2022/23 20/01/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 03/02/2022 Audit and Member Standards Committee To review the Treasury Management Strategy Statement 08/02/2022 Cabinet To recommend the Medium Term Financial Strategy and Council tax increase to Council 22/02/2022 Council Approve the Medium Term Financial Strategy and set the Council tax